Testwell CMTJava

 it is to test and maintain the program.

-CMTJava helps you to locate the likely
+CMTJava helps you to locate the

-you can assess them separately: put special testing focus on them or
+masses.
+Then you can assess them separately: put special testing

-perhaps redesign them.
-You can use CMTJava also for just measuring how
+focus on them or perhaps redesign them.
+You can use CMTJava also for

-statements.
-For example measuring the whole project code base is no
+lines, program lines, statements.
+For example measuring the whole

-problem to CMTJava.
+project code base is no problem to CMTJava.

-Here are some quick links to some of the
+Here are some quick links to some

-CMTJava capabilities:
+of the CMTJava capabilities:

 CMTJava Facilitates

-- Calculating the basic code complexity metrics
+- Calculating the basic code complexity

-- McCabe's cyclomatic number
+- McCabe's cyclomatic number (can be

 - Halstead's software science metrics